leegyurak/sq3m/CONTRIBUTING.md

 ## 🙏 Recognition

 All contributors will be recognized in our release notes and GitHub contributors section.
-Thank you for helping make SQLLLM better!
+Thank you for helping make sq3m better!

 ---